-With the submittal of the completed CAP/ER & the LTCP studies to EPA and TDEC in September 2011, we now have a full picture of the magnitude of the Separated Sewer and Combined Sewer program projects.
-A schedule was developed to pursue those projects to meet the compliance date of the Consent Decree, currently at 11 years following the approval of the submitted plans by EPA & TDEC.
+With the submittal of the completed CAP/ER & the LTCP studies to EPA and TDEC in September 2011, an eleven year schedule was developed to pursue those projects to meet the compliance date of the Consent Decree following the approval of the submitted plans by EPA & TDEC.
 Metro Water Services continues to meet with EPA and TDEC, responding to their questions and concerns.
-The approvals of the CAP/ER and LTCP have not yet been received, and the Consent Decree provides for additional time for completion if the approvals are not made in a timely manner, so we have benefitted from the delay in approvals by gaining additional time to complete the required projects.
-Projects include improvements to pumping stations and force mains, construction of additional equalization basins, new trunk sewers to increase capacity and the rehabilitation of the collection system to reduce inflow and infiltration during wet weather, and the overall Consent Decree program is anticipated to cost \$1B - \$1.5B.
+However, the approvals of the CAP/ER and LTCP have not yet been received, and the Consent Decree provides for additional time for completion if the approvals are not made in a timely manner, so we have benefitted from the delay in approvals by gaining additional time to complete the required projects.
+Projects include improvements to pumping stations and force mains; construction of additional equalization basins; new trunk sewers to increase capacity and the rehabilitation of the collection system to reduce inflow and infiltration during wet weather, and the overall Consent Decree program is anticipated to cost \$1B - \$1.5B.

 Facility work underway for the correction of overflows in the separated sewer system includes the West Park Equalization Facility, Phases 2 & 3.
-This project was designed during 2012 - 2014, and construction began in April 2015 at a bid cost of \$14.8M.
-When completed in 2017, the project will provide 21 MG of additional wet weather system equalization storage to augment the existing 10MG of storage at this site.
-Design of the Davidson Branch Pump Station and Equalization Facility began in May 2015, and is anticipated to be completed in 2016 with construction in 2017.
-This project will provide a new, more reliable pump station and 6 MG of wet weather system storage with a preliminary cost estimate of \$22M.
-The design of the Ewing Creek Equalization Facility began in August 2015, and is also anticipated to be completed in 2016 with construction to follow in 2017.
-This project will provide 10.6 MG of wet weather system storage with a preliminary cost estimate of 10M.
-The construction of the Mill Creek - Opryland Equalization Facility - Phase 2 was completed in Spring 2015 at a cost of \$10.5M, adding 19 MG of wet weather system equalization storage at this site, for a total of 34MG of storage.
-Upgrades to the Central Wastewater Treatment Plant to provide operational optimization, wet weather flow equalization, and disinfection improvements began with the selection of two engineering firms to prepare preliminary planning and design packages.
-These design and construction packages will be initiated in sequence to update this facility over the coming years.
+This project was designed during 2012 - 2014, and construction began in April 2015 at a bid cost of \$14.8 million (M).
+When completed in the fall of 2017, the project will provide 21 million gallons (MG) of additional wet weather system equalization storage to augment the existing 10MG of storage at this site.
+The design of a new Davidson Branch Pump Station and Equalization Facility began in May 2015 and was completed in 2016.
+Construction of this facility is anticipated to begin in 2017 following final easement acquisitions.
+This project will provide a new, more reliable pump station and 6 MG of wet weather system storage with an estimated construction cost of \$24M.
+The design of the Ewing Creek Equalization Facility began in August 2015 and was completed in 2016, with construction bids to be taken early in 2017.
+This project will provide 10.6 MG of wet weather system storage with a cost estimate of \$10M.
+Design began in 2016 for the construction of a 10 MG Equalization Facility at the Gibson Creek Pump Station.
+This facility will store wet weather flows from both the Gibson Creek Pump Station and several smaller pump stations tributary to Gibson Creek, reducing overflows in this area, at a preliminary estimated cost of \$17M.
+Construction of this facility is anticipated to begin in 2018.
+Upgrades to the Central Wastewater Treatment Plant to provide operational optimization, wet weather flow equalization, and disinfection improvements began with the selection of two engineering firms to perform preliminary planning and design packages, which will be initiated in sequence to update this facility over the coming years.
+A Construction Manager At Risk (CMAR) has been selected to perform the construction work on these packages; contracts for these services will be in place early in 2017.